Coloane Village Temples

 Every year on the day when the Buddha is bathed, the temple plays host to the Tam Kung Festival.

 No one knows for sure when Tin Hau temple was built, but everyone agrees it is the oldest temple in Coloane.
 Perhaps constructed as early as 1677, it is another temple paying tribute to Tin Hau, or A Ma, the goddess of seafarers.

 In front of the altar are three elaborate wine boats carved with images of dragons and carps, used by devotees when offering gifts of alcohol.

 Temples usually only have one wine boat, the fact that Tin Hau has three is a testament to both its splendor and historical significance.

-Looking extremely kind and dignified, A Ma can steer my ship anytime.
+Looking both kind and dignified, A Ma can steer my ship anytime.

 In addition to A Ma, the temple also pays tribute to five other Gods: Wah Tor (God of Medicine), Choi Bak Sing Kung (God of Wealth), Lo Pan (God of Builders), She Ji (God of Earth and Grain) and Guan Yu (God of War).
 An ancient bell on the right side of the temple dates from 1763.